The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Intermezzo: from the normal fixed point to the extraordinary phase

 We now review the main idea of~\cite{Metlitski:2020cqy}, which allows us to relate the OPE data of the normal transition to the scenarios for the boundary phase diagram of the O$(N)$ model without any explicit symmetry breaking field, as we described them in the introduction.
 Our presentation here differs slightly from that in~\cite{Metlitski:2020cqy}, elucidating why the ratio of OPE coefficients $\mu_\sigma/\mu_t$ plays a prominent role.

 We will be interested in a model where at some intermediate length-scale (much larger than the UV cut-off) the boundary spontaneously breaks the O$(N)$ symmetry.
-At this length scale, we expect the system to flow to the normal fixed point.
-This is true of the lattice model (\ref{ONlat}) in the regime $\kappa \gg 1$.
+At this length-scale, we expect the renormalization group trajectory to pass close to the normal fixed point.\footnote{More precisely, as we shall see in a moment, the normal fixed point is augmented by $(N-1)$ decoupled massless bosons, the $\pi$ fields in eq. \eqref{Stotal}.} This is true of the lattice model (\ref{ONlat}) in the regime $\kappa \gg 1$.
 Indeed, when $\kappa = \infty$, the boundary spins are frozen along some fixed direction, acting as a symmetry breaking field.
 When $\kappa$ is large but finite, the boundary order is expected to persist at least up to some large intermediate length scale.
-To describe the system on at distances equal to or larger than this length scale, we can start with the normal boundary fixed point and deform it with a perturbation that restores the full O$(N)$ symmetry at the level of the action.
+To describe the system at distances equal to or larger than this length scale, we can start with the normal boundary fixed point and deform it with a perturbation that restores the full O$(N)$ symmetry at the level of the action.